greglapit/solitude/obs_summer-guide/z_old/Cameron-Greg Ideas.md

 * gameplay -> fight enemies-> boss x3 -> final boss joker
 * playing with only one suit.
 Sharpening and chipping.

+# Reuben

+* Each rank is a weapon type, can trade what is in your armory throughout the game
+* Legendary weapons
+*